Inside: Mini Apple cakes.

 The beginning of the year is always such great fun!
 Make the first day back (or any special school day) even better with these mini-apple cakes.
 I’m in love with them for serving an afternoon snack at home or buttering up the new teacher at school.

-The apple bunt cakes are simple enough to make – an entire classrooms worth for a back-to-school or teacher appreciation party would be easy to pull off.
+The apple cakes are simple enough to make – an entire classroom worth for a back-to-school or teacher appreciation party would be easy to pull off.

-To make the mini-apple bunt cakes you will need:
+To make the mini-apple cakes you will need: